scratchaddons-community/scradd/README.md

 ### Commands

 When testing your code, it is recommended to run `npm run serve & npm run dev` to automatically build and restart the bot all in the same terminal.
-Before committing your code, it is necessary to run `npm run format`, then `npm run lint` and fix any lint errors, then repeat both until no more lint errors are left.
+Before committing your code, it is necessary to run `npm run format`, then `npm run lint` and fix any lint errors, finally `npm run test` and fix any failing test, then repeat all three until no more lint errors are left.
 See below for a full description of all available commands:

 -   To build the code once, run `npm run build`.
 -   To start the bot after building the code, run `npm start`.